trpt/g/README.md

 `zenity`
 optional `rofi` or `dmenu`

-Tested in Arch Linux and Tails
+Tested in Arch Linux, Tails and other distros